Neosho County, Kansas

 The general surface of Neosho County was a gently undulating prairie, with about 20% bottom land, which along the Neosho River averaged over two miles in width and along the smaller streams about a quarter to half a mile.
 There was an abundance of native timber and many groves of artificial forest, including cottonwood, elm, hickory, hackberry, maple, oak, pecan, and walnut.
 Weibly Bluff, about three miles northwest of Erie, is about 80 feet high, and Ditmas Bluff, in Tioga Township, is about 75 feet high.
 The highest land in the county is in Shiloh Township and does not exceed 150 feet in height above the level of the Neosho River.

 All portions of the county were fertile and produced excellent crops.
 Coal underlined about 10% of the area and was found mainly in Chetopa Township near Thayer.
-The vein was about 18 inches thick, and the coal was of good quality.
+The vein was about 18 inches thick, and the coal was good quality.
 The most significant amount mined in a single year (1876) was about 100,000 tons.

 The Osage tribe inhabited the area long before Kansas became a territory.
 The first missionary was Reverend Charles De La Croix, who came in May 1822 and established the Osage Mission.
 Two years later, La Croix died, and he was succeeded by Reverend Charles Van Quickenborn, who, in 1828, performed the first Christian marriage ceremony in the state.